makingspace/NetworkingServiceKit/README.md

 ## Description

 NetworkingServiceKit is a library for building modular microservices.
-It is 100% swift and follows a design pattern known as the [Service Locator](https://msdn.microsoft.com/en-us/library/ff648968.aspx).
+It is built 100% in swift and follows a design pattern known as the [Service Locator](https://msdn.microsoft.com/en-us/library/ff648968.aspx).

-NetworkingServiceKit works as a solution for the standard iOS monolith API client.
-It is a solution to the non-existent middleware layer that most iOS Apps lack.
-Using a modular approach to services, the framework enables the app to select which services it requires to run and networks them seamlessly.
+NetworkingServiceKit works as a full fledge replacement for the standard iOS monolith API client.
+Using a modular approach to services, the framework enables the app to select which services it requires to run so thenetworks them seamlessly.

-Networking is usually one of the biggest responsibilities a service layer requires.
+Networking is usually one of the biggest responsibilities a service layer requires and is a standard requirement in most apps.
 NetworkingServiceKit includes out-of-the-box authentication for requests.
 It uses a decoupled AlamoFire client along with a set of protocols that define your authentication needs to seamlessly execute requests while encapsulating token authentication.
-This makes changes to your network architecture a breeze - updating your Alamofire version, or using another networking library altogether, becomes a painless task instead of a complete rewrite.
+This makes changes to your network architecture a breeze - updating your Alamofire version, or using a stub networking library, becomes a painless task instead of a complete rewrite.

 To launch our **ServiceLocator** class you will need to define your list of services plus implementations of your authentication, your token and server details.
 For example: